Skip to main content

 Two young girls read a book together.
 One girl is in a wheelchair and the other shares the seat while they look at the book.

 ESA+ is a program for students with disabilities who require special education services.
-As part of the application process, you will be asked to verify that the student has a disability.

 New Applicants

-First-time applicants must submit a current Eligibility Determination document from the student’s Individualized Education Program (IEP), issued by a North Carolina public school.
+First-time applicants must submit a current Eligibility Determination document from the student’s Individualized Education Program (IEP), issued within the last three years by a North Carolina public school (or a Department of Defense school located in North Carolina).

-What does the Eligibility Determination look like?
+What information does the Eligibility Determination contain?

 An Eligibility Determination form issued by a North Carolina public school is the only document accepted by the ESA+ program to verify a student’s disability.